ChennadeBrown/Project1-558/README.md

 ConfirmedNor("CountryCode")
 ```

-The following functions return Day One data for Africa & Mexico for the
+The following functions returns data for Africa & Mexico from the first
-first recorded case.
+recorded case.
 We will go through the same steps outlined above to
 retrieve and parse the data from the API.

 ``` r